ZhenggangWang99/zhenggangwang99.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my site!
 I am a Ph.D. candidate in Economics at Faculty of Business and Economics, the University  of Hong Kong.
 My research interests include labor economics, development economics, and Chinese economy, with special focus on migration and education.

+Email: wzgang@connect.hku.hk

 A data-driven personal website
 ======